 Have you heard of sleep hygiene?
 It’s not about washing your bed sheets on a regular basis (though, you should).
-It’s all about finding the best ways to get consistent, quality sleep by forming a healthy routine and optimizing your sleeping environment.
+It’s all about finding the best ways to get consistent, quality sleep by forming a healthy routine and optimizing your sleep temperature.
+Sleep hygiene deals with everything from caffeine intake to light exposure to exercise.
+One of the most important factors on the list is the sleep temperature of your environment.

 Everyone has a preference when it comes to temperature, so you should stick with whatever heat level gives you the most restful sleep.
-But the general rule of thumb for sleep hygiene is to opt for cooler temperatures over warmer, typically somewhere between 60-67°F.
+But the general rule of thumb for finding the best sleep temperature is to opt for cooler temperatures over warmer, typically somewhere between 60-67°F.

 The body goes through normal temperature fluctuations throughout the day, naturally cooling off around nighttime.
 By creating a cooler environment, you can encourage natural feelings of tiredness and get to sleep fast.
 You also get more restful sleep throughout the night when your body doesn’t have to waste energy regulating temperatures.
 This lets you wake up feeling fully restored and refreshed.

-It can be difficult to find and maintain the perfect temperature for your best sleep.
+It can be difficult to find and maintain the perfect sleep temperature.
 It’s a lot easier with a programmable thermostat that can deliver precise temperatures to any room in your house.
-Our Wi-Fi Thermostat lets you control heating and cooling using your smart phone or the wall-mounted digital control panel.
+Our Wi-Fi Thermostat lets you control heating and cooling using your smartphone or the wall-mounted digital control panel.
 You can program it to automatically lower temperatures around bedtime and raise them when you wake up.
 That means you don’t even have to think about creating an ideal sleep environment.
 You can just enjoy it.

 Air quality is another aspect to consider when creating your ideal sleeping environment.
 An air purifier can help you fall asleep fast and wake up feeling refreshed by removing allergens and irritants from the air.
 Stop dealing with a stuffy nose as part of your morning routine.
 Program an “Air Cleaning” cycle for about an hour before you go to bed and you’ll breathe in fresh air throughout the night.